cicirello/examples-jacoco-badge-generator/README.md

 and test coverage reports run in both cases.
 Since we are really focused on test coverage here, we don't really need the jar.

-## Where are the Test Coverage Reports
+## Where are the Test Coverage Reports?

 Assuming you ran the build locally (see above), the build would have created a `target` directory (Maven's default).
 The target directory is in the `.gitignore`